-SUMMARY: In the United States, the rules about when and what an employer may ask a job applicant or employee about disability are quite specific.
+SUMMARY: In the United States, there are rules about when and what an employer may ask a job applicant or employee about disability.

-At the employment stage, which starts when the employee begins work, an employer can make disability-related inquiries or require medical examinations that are “job-related and consistent with business necessity”.
+- Employment: At the employment stage, which starts when the employee begins work, an employer can make disability-related inquiries or require medical examinations that are “job-related and consistent with business necessity.”

 The limitation around disability-related inquiries applies to all applicants and employees.
 As the EEOC points out, “Any employee, therefore, has a right to challenge a disability-related inquiry or medical examination that is not job-related and consistent with business necessity.”1 An inquiry is job-related and consistent with business necessity when an employer has a reason to believe, based on objective evidence, that an employee’s ability to perform a job is impacted by a disability or medical condition or an employee will pose a direct threat.